The very best homemade cinnamon roll recipe with cream cheese frosting. A must-have for Christmas morning.

 Put the dough in a large bowl coated with vegetable oil or cooking spray.
 Cover with plastic wrap and let double in size.
 1 to 2 hours.

 Make the filling.
 Put all of the ingredients in a bowl.
 Work with a fork until the mixture comes together and forms a thick paste.
+Or mix in the bowl of a mixer until light and fluffy.

 Roll out the dough into a rectangle shape measuring about 21 inches by 16 inches.
 Spread the filling on top.